AlterG: History

 In 2008, the U.S. Food and Drug Administration (FDA) cleared the Anti-Gravity Treadmill, which at the time went by the name G-Trainer, as a medical device applicable for uses in rehabilitation.
-Since then the company's Anti-Gravity Treadmill has been used for rehabilitating lower extremity injury or surgery, aerobic conditioning, weight control, gait training for neurological conditions, strengthening and conditioning the elderly.
-The company named Steve Basta as CEO in 2011.
-Steve is a graduate of the Johns Hopkins Biomedical Engineering program.
-In 2013, AlterG acquired the Tibion Corporation, and took over production and sales of its flagship product, the Bionic Leg.
+Since then, the AlterG treadmill has been used for rehabilitating lower extremity injury or surgery, aerobic conditioning, weight control, gait training for neurological conditions, strengthening and conditioning the elderly.

+Named CEO of AlterG, Inc. in 2011, Steve Basta is a graduate of the Johns Hopkins Biomedical Engineering program.
+Ten years after acquiring the Tiburon Corporation and adding the Bionic Leg to its product line, AlterG was purchased in 2023 by Israeli company ReWalk Robotics Ltd.

 Technology

 All of AlterG's products are manufactured and assembled at the company's headquarters in Fremont, CA. The company's line of Anti-Gravity Treadmills and its Bionic Leg both use patented technologies.

 Differential air pressure

 NASA developed the differential air pressure technique as a way for astronauts to exercise and maintain conditioning in space.

 In 2012, NASA purchased the P200 model to use for pre-flight and post-flight training of International Space Station astronauts.
 AlterG now holds a patent for this technology, which employs air pressure to adjust the users body weight on the treadmill between 20% and 100% of normal weight.

-In 2013, AlterG was named by Fast Company as one of the top 10 most innovative companies in sports for its Anti-Gravity Treadmill.
-The company's Anti-Gravity Treadmill M320 was cleared by the FDA for use in medical facilities, hospitals, physical therapy clinics, and skilled nursing facilities.
-Like the other models, the M320 can reduce a user's body weight by up to 80%.
-The company released the Anti-Gravity Treadmill F320 in 2013.
-This device is classified as a fitness product and does not meet some of the electrical interference requirements designated by some hospitals.
+A year later, AlterG was named by Fast Company as one of the top 10 most innovative companies in sports for its Anti-Gravity Treadmill.
+The company's Anti-Gravity Treadmill M320 was cleared by the FDA for use in medical facilities, hospitals, physical therapy clinics, and skilled nursing facilities - like the other models, the M320 can reduce a user's body weight by up to 80%.

-The Pro Anti-Gravity Treamills are used in professional athlete training and conditioning because of their high top speed of 18 mph.
+Launched in 2013, the Anti-Gravity Treadmill F320 is classified as a fitness product and does not meet some of the electrical interference requirements designated by some hospitals.
+Meanwhile, Pro Anti-Gravity Treamills are used in professional athlete training and conditioning because of their high top speed of 18 mph.